omni-games-info/.github/profile/README.md

 * **OMNI_DAT:** Our technical metadata core.
 This captures the "DNA" of the files themselves (hashes, header info, and file-level details) for absolute accuracy in digital preservation.

 ### Collaborative Research
 While I maintain the core code privately to ensure data integrity, Omni-Games is a collaborative effort.
-I am building this for the collectors, the preservationists, and the obscure Japanese veterans.
+I am building this for the collectors, the preservationists, and the obscure Japanese game veterans.
 Your feedback and testing are what drive this project forward.

 * **Got a Bug or Data Error?** Open an [Issue](https://github.com/omni-games-info/omni-games-community/issues).
 * **Want to chat about retro games?** Head over to [Discussions](https://github.com/omni-games-info/omni-games-community/discussions).